Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Introduction

-In dimensions higher than four (in 5D, for instance) the standard Einstein-Hilbert action may be supplemented with higher order curvature corrections without generating, in the equations of motion, terms containing three or higher order derivatives of the metric with respect to the space-time coordinates \cite{madore1, madore2}.
-A particular combination which satisfied that requirement is the well-known Gauss-Bonnet (GB) invariant: \be {\cal R}^2_{\rm GB}=R^{ABCD} R_{ABCD}-4R^{AB} R_{AB}+R^2, \ee where $A, B, C, D = 0,1,2,3,5$.
-While in 4D the GB invariant is a topological term which does not contribute to the classical equations of motion\footnote{In scenarios with $AdS_{4}$ the 4D Gauss--Bonnet term produces non--trivial results in the conserved quantities of the theory \cite{aros}.}, in dimensions higher than four the GB combination leads to a ghost-free theory and it appears in different higher dimensional contexts.
-For instance, in string theory the GB-term appears in the first string tension correction to the (tree-level) effective action \cite{GB-string1, GB-string2, GB-string3, GB-string4, GB-string5, GB-string6, GB-string7}.
-In the framework of thick braneworld scenarios generated by a self-interacting minimally coupled scalar field, the GB invariant has been studied in connection with the localization properties of the various modes of the geometry in Ref. \cite{mg} (see also, for instance, \cite{corradini}).
-The non-minimal interaction between a bulk (self-interacting) scalar field and gravity has been considered, for instance, in Ref. \cite{andrianov}, where the perturbative stability of a thick brane was explored.
+On the other hand, it is well known that the standard Einstein--Hilbert action can be supplemented by higher order curvature corrections without generating, in the equations of motion, terms containing three or higher order derivatives of the metric with respect to the space-time coordinates \cite{lovelock-madore}.
+The particular combination which satisfies this requirement is known as Gauss-Bonnet (GB) invariant.
+Although in 4D this term has a topological origin which does not contribute to the classical equations of motion\footnote{In scenarios with $AdS_{4}$ the 4D Gauss--Bonnet term produces non--trivial results in the conserved quantities of the theory \cite{aros}.}, in dimensions higher than four the GB invariant has a non trivial contribution to the dynamical equations \cite{madore1,madore2}.
+In our work the space-time has five dimensions, on it the Gauss-Bonnet term takes the following form \be {\cal R}^2_{\rm GB}=R^{ABCD} R_{ABCD}-4R^{AB} R_{AB}+R^2, \ee where indices in capital roman letters $A,B,C,D$ range over the five bulk dimensions.

+Another property of the GB combination in dimensions higher than four is that it leads to a ghost-free theory, furthermore this invariant is present in different higher dimensional models.
+For instance, in string theory the GB-term appears in the first string tension correction to the (tree-level) effective action \cite{GB-string1}--\cite{GB-string7}.